-Students may also be required to complete a national background and/or federal background check as directed by clinical facilities.
-Students will be provided with instructions prior to clinical.
-The cost of the national background check is $65 is incurred by the student at the time the background study is submitted.
+Students also are required to complete a national criminal background study.
+The cost of the national background check is $65 and is incurred by the student at the time the background study is submitted.

-Students in the Radiologic Technology program must have current immunizations.
+Students in the Radiologic Technology program must have current CPR certification and immunizations.

 Radiologic Technologist regional wage